fotor-2025042422352

 "Poor considerations, made for Italian use.
 There is not, and never has been, Ferrari technology in the McLaren".

 On Sunday, October 7, 2007, from the morning of the race onwards, conditions at the circuit were wet; this forced all drivers to use intermediate tyres.
 After the start of the Chinese Grand Prix, the top four remained the same as on the grid with Lewis Hamilton leading in the McLaren from Kimi Räikkönen in the Ferrari, his teammate Felipe Massa and the other McLaren of Fernando Alonso.
 Vitantonio Liuzzi was the biggest winner from the start in his Toro Rosso, passing Jenson Button's Honda, Robert Kubica in the BMW Sauber and the Red Bull of Mark Webber on lap 1.
-He also passed Kubica's teammate Nick Heidfeld before too long to run sixth.
-Ralf Schumacher had his Toyota knocked from behind at the first corner, and slipped to the back of the field.
-Anthony Davidson, who had qualified strongly, was the first retirement on lap 11, after his Super Aguri suffered a brake failure.
+He also quickly overtook Kubica's teammate Nick Heidfeld to take sixth place.
+Ralf Schumacher had his Toyota knocked out from behind at the first corner, and slipped to the back of the field.
+Anthony Davidson, who had qualified strongly, was the first to retire on lap 11, after his Super Aguri suffered a brake failure.
 He had already dropped down to twentieth position.
 Adrian Sutil was the next to drop out in the Spyker, also from twentieth, after he spun in the wet conditions on lap 25.
 Schumacher, recovering from his earlier incident, had made it up to twelfth on lap 22, before he spun twice and eventually retired on lap 26.
 As the track dried Hamilton began to suffer from tyre wear.
 With his pit stop imminent, McLaren elected to keep Hamilton out and stick to the original strategy.
 This turned out to be a detrimental choice, because by lap 31, Räikkönen had passed Hamilton when the latter ran wide, allowing Räikkönen to take the lead.
 Hamilton had to come into the pits.
 This should not have been a problem, however, as he would still have had enough points to secure the World Championship, had he remained in that position.
 However, as he entered the pit lane with his tyres worn down to the canvas, he failed to negotiate the sharp left-hander into the pits, beaching his car in the gravel.
-Despite marshal's efforts to get him back into the race, he suffered the first retirement of his career.
-An effective strategy from the BMW Sauber team benefited Robert Kubica, who was propelled into the lead after the Hamilton incident.
-It was short- lived, however, because after one lap, a hydraulics failure deprived him and the BMW Sauber team of a potential first victory each.
+Despite the marshal's efforts to get him back into the race, he suffered the first retirement of his career.
+An effective strategy from the BMW Sauber team benefited Robert Kubica, who was propelled into the lead after the Hamilton accident.
+It was short-lived, however, because after one lap, a hydraulics failure deprived him and the BMW Sauber team of a potential first victory each.

 "A half miracle".